Jean-Baptiste Bourguignon d'Anville: Biography

 In 1735 and 1736, he brought out two treatises on the figure of the earth; but these attempts to solve geometrical problems by literary material were, to a great extent, refuted by Maupertuis' measurements of a degree within the polar circle.
 D'Anville's historical method was more successful in his 1743 map of Italy, which first indicated numerous errors in the mapping of that country and was accompanied by a valuable mémoir (a novelty in such work), showing in full the sources of the design.
 A trigonometrical survey which Benedict XIV soon after had made in the papal states strikingly confirmed the French geographer's results.
 In his later years d'Anville did yeoman service for ancient and medieval geography, accomplishing something like a revolution in the former; mapping afresh all the chief countries of the pre-Christian civilizations (especially Egypt), and by his Mémoire et abrégé de géographie ancienne et générale and his États formés en Europe après la chute de l'empire romain en occident (1771) rendering his labours still more generally useful.
 His last employment consisted in arranging his collection of maps, plans and geographical materials.
 It was the most extensive in Europe, and had been purchased by the king, who, however, left him the use of it during his life.
-This task performed, he sank into a total imbecility both of mind and body, which continued for two years, till his death in January 1782.
+This task performed, he sank into a total imbecility both of mind and body, which continued for two years, until his death in January 1782.